Genivia/ugrep/README.md

 - Further speed improvements when reading files, e.g. by using `mmap` and/or the `reflex::Input` state instead of copying files line-by-line into a buffer as is currently done.
+- Decompress files to search them, like zgrep (option `-z`, `--decompress`).
 - Skip hidden files and directories, e.g. dot files and Windows hidden files.
   However, skipping dot files and directories can already be done with `--exclude='.*'` and `--exclude-dir='.*'`, respectively.
 Windows hidden files are defined by their attributes returned by GetFileAttributesA.
-- Back-references are not supported.
+- Backreferences are not supported.
 This will likely not be supported any time soon in the RE/flex library.
 We could use Boost.Regex for this (using RE/flex `BoostMatcher` class), which is faster than PCRE2 but slower than RE/flex `Matcher` class.
 With Boost.Regex we can also support Perl-like